-Owls Head Provincial Park Reserve is a biologically diverse property with undisturbed coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, beaches, and a rugged coastline.
+Owls Head Provincial Park is a biodiverse property with undisturbed coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, beaches, and a rugged coastline.
 It is bordered by offshore eelgrass beds and is home to several species of conservation concern, including a “globally rare” Broom Crowberry (Corema conradii) ecosystem.
-Scientists from Saint Mary’s University have been studying the plant communities of Owls Head Park for 15 years, and emphasize that it needs our protection.
+Scientists from Saint Mary’s University have been studying the plant communities of Owls Head Provincial Park for years, and emphasize that it needs our protection.

 Piping Plover photo courtesy of Jason Dain